Biological pest control: Viruses

-Baculoviruses are specific to individual insect host species and have been shown to be useful in biological pest control.
+Baculoviruses are specific to individual insect host species and have been shown to be useful in viral biological pest control.
 For example, the Lymantria dispar multicapsid nuclear polyhedrosis virus has been used to spray large areas of forest in North America where larvae of the spongy moth are causing serious defoliation.
 The moth larvae are killed by the virus they have eaten and die, the disintegrating cadavers leaving virus particles on the foliage to infect other larvae.

 A mammalian virus, the rabbit haemorrhagic disease virus was introduced to Australia to attempt to control the European rabbit populations there.
 It escaped from quarantine and spread across the country, killing large numbers of rabbits.
 Very young animals survived, passing immunity to their offspring in due course and eventually producing a virus-resistant population.
 Introduction into New Zealand in the 1990s was similarly successful at first, but a decade later, immunity had developed and populations had returned to pre-RHD levels.

 RNA mycoviruses are controls of various fungal pathogens.